How to reduce risk of violence to EMS providers

 Violent acts against EMS providers are not new, but it feels like it's becoming more frequent.
 It's possible that the public's suspicion of other public safety providers such as law enforcement is crossing over to EMS.
 It may be that the invisible line of respect for authority has seriously degraded, making it very easy for someone to lash out.

 To a certain extent, it doesn't matter what the reason is.
 Our jobs have inherent risks, physically and emotionally.

 It's a good time to do a mental "stand down" to remember essential safety practices that can reduce the risk of injury from violence.
-There are a variety of ways to gain additional information about violence harm reduction; the National Association of EMTs offers an EMS Safety Course, while DT4EMS provides valuable information related to provider safety from violence and the Escaping Violent Encounters video series is always available for individual, company or department training.
+There are a variety of ways to gain additional information about violence harm reduction; the National Association of EMTs offers an EMS Safety Course, while DT4EMS provides valuable information related to provider safety from violence and the Escaping Violent Encounters video series.

 Here are five EMS safety tips to consider before going out on your next run: